-Nikkei cuisine stands before the world as a monument to their success, as Nikkei combines elements of Peruvian food and Japanese food with distinct techniques to create something wonderful.
+Nikkei cuisine stands as a monument to their success, as Nikkei combines elements of Peruvian food and Japanese food with distinct techniques to create something wonderful.

 One of the major ways in which the Japanese influenced Peruvian food is by introducing seafood into their diet.
 Before the Japanese arrived, seafood did not make a regular appearance on the diet of the average Peruvian.
 Fish was on the menu if nothing else was available.
 Otherwise, locals fed scallops, mussels, and tuna to their dogs.
 Octopuses were left lying on the shore.

 Seafood has been a staple of the Japanese diet and an important part of Japanese food for centuries.
 The immigrants to Peru relished this near untouched surplus of marine ingredients, often eating seafood raw as they did in their homeland.
 Meanwhile, Peruvian ingredients such as lime, corn, chili, cassava and potatoes went into forming the core of Nikkei.
 Experts note how well the foods of these two cultures go together.
 The chili-soy flavor combination appears to be a perfect match.
 What was created out of necessity during a difficult chapter in history has now become a worldwide phenomenon.